 In Fiscal Year 2012, the IRS awarded approximately $656 Million Dollars in contracts to small business concerns.
 As a result, the IRS was the only agency to meet all of its small business goals in both 2011 and 2012.
 There are many success stories regarding small business concerns who provide much needed products and services to the IRS.
 Below are a few of the success stories captured by our contract specialists and administrators.
 Not all success stories are told, but there are many that should be.
-If you have a success story to share regarding doing business with the IRS, please contact the IRS Small Business Specialist, Ms. LaTonya Richardson.
+If you have a success story to share regarding doing business with the IRS, please contact the IRS Small Business Specialist, Ms. LaTonya Bowman.
 We may just add your story below.

 $3.491M contract for the implementation of new or updated IT security initiatives, such as Treasury-mandated Enhanced Security Controls; Homeland Security Presidential Directive 7 (HSPD-7) Critical Information Protection for MITS systems; and mitigation of risks of IT system security through analysis of controls and planning to leverage remediation plans throughout the enterprise ultimately safeguarding people and information.